thingscanbebetter/thingscanbebetter/README.md

 - 👋 Hi, I’m @thingscanbebetter
-- 👀 I’m interested in learning how to develop in the Ethereum
+- 👀 I’m interested in learning how to develop in the Ethereum ecosystem

 <!---
 thingscanbebetter/thingscanbebetter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.